sumnerevans/sumnerevans.com/content/pages/about.md

 Hello, welcome to my website!
 I am so glad you stopped by to check it out!

 Let me introduce myself.
 My name is Sumner, I am 20 years old and live in Denver, Colorado.
-I am a Senior in Computer Science at Colorado School of Mines.
+I am a Graduate Student in Computer Science at Colorado School of Mines.
+I graduated with my undergraduate degree in Computer Science in May 2018.
-After I graduate, I am going to stay at Mines to complete a Masters Degree in Computer Science through the five-year masters degree program.

 Computers are my passion.
 I really enjoy programming and the computer science courses I've taken so far at Mines have been very interesting.
 I run Arch Linux